99robots/jquery-accordion-category-posts/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 2.2 =
+* UPDATED: Compatibility with WordPress 5.8

 = 2.1 =
 * UPDATED: Compatibility with WordPress 5.7.2
 * FIXED: Deprecated functions, notices & errors